 Yes.
 In our guide we have dedicated a section to dealing with the RFE in an organized way that helps you overcome what can be a stressful setback.
 A number of artists approached us only after they received their RFE and were unsure of how to proceed even when working with an attorney.
-Using our RFE analysis document and linking back to our break down of ‘What is good Evidence’, they felt confident in going through the process of satisfying their RFE to success!
+Using our RFE analysis document and linking back to our analysis of ‘What is good Evidence’, they felt confident in going through the process of satisfying their RFE to success!

 Are there issues with the O-1 visa?

 Yes.
 The issues with the O-1 visa predominantly affect actors.
 Business people, start-ups, musicians, composers, filmmakers or any other artists are unaffected as far as we are aware.
 Please message us with your bad experience if you have had problems.